 Located in the chic neighbourhood of Nakameguro, on the banks of the Meguro River, the reserve roastery is Starbucks’s fifth and largest around the globe.
 I love Nakameguro, it’s full of interesting shops, bars and eateries and slightly underrated as it’s next to the trendy Daikanyama neighbourhood.
-(Nakameguro guide coming soon!)
-It is, however, a very popular spot to see the cherry blossoms bloom in early spring and the banks of the river can get very crowded.
+(Check out my awesome Nakameguro neighborhood guide here) It is, however, a very popular spot to see the cherry blossoms bloom in early spring and the banks of the river can get very crowded.

 Now back to the awesome roastery